 Women are disadvantaged in relation to men in most, if not all, countries.
 In certain cases, this results in limited access to education, together with a traditionally subordinate status, limit women’s opportunity to develop independent economic roles or achieve positions of authority within society.

 Traditions of early marriage further reduce opportunities for education, autonomy and authority.
 Early marriage typically leads to larger families and can also result in greater prevalence of maternal death and injury related to childbirth and in additional difficulties in bringing up children.
 Following marriage, a woman’s lack of economic independence coupled with patriarchal traditions means that her ability to determine the number and spacing of children may be limited.

-We believe that the evidence shows that empowered women typically choose to have smaller families.
 For environmental and sustainability reasons, as well as for reasons of equity and natural justice, we strongly support gender equality and the empowerment of women.
+These include:

 - ensuring full participation of girls and women in education;